-Parking at Hobart Airport
+Parking at Hobart airport

 If you want to leave your car at the airport, you have three options to choose from:

-- Main Car Park: If you're visiting Brisbane for the weekend, this is the best option.
-It costs AUD 44 to park here for 24 hours and is close to the terminal building.
+- Main Car Park: If you're heading to Brisbane for the weekend, this is the best option.
+It costs $22 to park here for 24 hours and is only a short walk to the check-in desks.

-Arriving at Brisbane Airport
+Arriving in Brisbane

-Getting from Brisbane Airport to Your Hotel
+How to Get from Brisbane Airport to Your Brisbane Hotel or Accommodation

-Things to Do in Brisbane
+Things to do in Brisbane